Florida Corporation Form, Filing and Permit Requirements

-Officers are the individuals who manage the corporation on a day-to-day basis.
-At a minimum a corporation should have a president, secretary and treasurer.
+Officers are the individuals who manage the Florida corporation on a day-to-day basis.
+At minimum a FL corporation should have a president, secretary and treasurer.
 Theoretically, one person could hold more than one position.

 Get a Corporate Records Book

-You should acquire a new corporate records book.
-You will use this to capture all of the important information for the corporation.
-This includes your Articles of Incorporation, corporate bylaws, meeting minutes, AGM details, directors, officers, stock certificate information, transfer documents and more.
+Your Florida corporation will need a book to record important information about the business.
+This book will include details like your Articles of Incorporation, corporate bylaws, meeting minutes, AGM details, directors, officers, stock certificate information, transfer documents and more.

-You may need to hire additional employees for your Florida corporation.
-You will need an Employer Identification Number (EIN).
-You may also need to get Worker’s Compensation Insurance and General Liability Insurance.
+You may need to hire employees for your Florida corporation.
+You will need:

-Hold an Annual General Meeting for Your Florida Corporation
+Your Florida Corporation Must Hold an Annual General Meeting

 You will need to register for certain taxes when you form your corporation.
 These include:

-You can find full details on the Florida Department of Revenue website.
+You can find details on the Florida Department of Revenue and IRS websites.

-You must file an annual report with the Florida Secretary of State on an annual basis.
-If you do not file your annual report each year you will be charged a late fee and your corporation may be dissolved.
-Here at Incfile, we can file your annual report on your behalf.
+You must file an annual report with the Florida Division of Corporations for your Florida corporation.
+If you do not file your report regularly, you will be charged a late fee and your FL corporation may be dissolved.

-You may need a Certificate of Good Standing for certain business-related services like opening a bank account.
-You can order one from us and we will also send you courtesy emails when your compliance due date nears.
+You may need a Certificate of Good Standing for your Florida corporation to carry out some business-related services like opening a bank account.

 Incfile provides a cost-effective service to help you create your Florida corporation.
 We guide you through the process and handle most of the administrative steps, such as filing the necessary forms on your behalf.